Below are three sets of principles for dealing with an uncertain world. Updated.

 Our management structures of corporations – and since 1988 in New Zealand’s public service when Treasury’s mechanical vision was made flesh – have certainly emphasised the world as an ordered hierarchical machine.
 Knowledge is presumed to be centralised up the hierarchy.
 Ignorance and hubris combine.
 You will find little nimbleness there, and very little deep dialogue that moves into the spaces the certain and controllable corner.
 The culture and the implicit logic of the two spaces (certain/controllable – uncertain/uncontrollable) are completely different; perhaps incommensurable.

 Modernity and the mechanics of much science and management presumes we live in the certain and controllable space, near where the axes join.
 This is the world of ‘Biê’, the Greek word and world to best describe Achilles in Troy – direct strategy, direct action, full steam ahead, brute force, measure and control, General Haig on the Somme.
 This is the world of quanta, narrow framing, all STEM, no art, no Humanities, the archetypal male in command, in charge, all straight lines and singular objectives, feeling ‘safe’ between the blinkers.
 The land of the magnificent and pointless charge.
-They don’t expect The Trickster, the reaction and ripple effects of consequences, RL Stevenson’s Banquet, and so they are open to being fooled completely by the gods of fate and chance.
+They don’t expect The Trickster, the reaction and ripple effects of consequences, RL Stevenson’s Banquet of Consequences, and so they are open to being fooled completely by the gods of fate and chance.
 When it happens, they might remark that was not *my* fault, because I had this wonderful .. linear .. mathematically precise …. immutable .. certain … plan.